 Soil animal days

 Every year around World Animal Day, we go on safari in our own gardens looking for the important but often overlooked soil animals.
-This year marks the 9th edition of the Soil Animal Days.
+This year marks the 10th edition of the Soil Animal Days.
 The annual event organised by a growing number of partners, is now welcoming observations all year round and including from countries outside the Netherlands!

 First held in 2015, the Soil Animal Days are an annual citizen science project organised by the Netherlands Institute of Ecology (NIOO-KNAW) together with the Centre of Soil Ecology (CSE) and a growing number of partners.
 Soil animal experts from NIOO, Wageningen UR and Amsterdam's VU University are responsible for drafting the special soil animal chart that participants can use for their observations.

 Every year in or around October, people all over the Netherlands go out into their gardens, and entire classes go exploring their schoolyard.
 So if you're in the Netherlands and have access to a garden, park of schoolyard, you can join our citizen science project by downloading the chart from this website and looking for soil animals.

 The project's results help scientists establish how well soil animals are doing in Dutch cities and towns.
 Without a healthy number of soil animals, there can be no healthy soil - and that would have grave consequences for food production and biodiversity, among many other things.

 Earthworms vs woodlice

 Some years turned out to be a year of extremes, especially weatherwise: dry for a long time, or on the contrary very wet.
 This latter may be to the earthworm's advantage and the woodlouse's detriment, suggests woodlice expert and Soil Animal Days stalwart Matty Berg from Amsterdam's VU University.
 "The weather indeed plays tricks on the woodlice.
 They cannot tolerate drought very well."